How to Implement Failsafe Enforcement with In-App Detection

 Failsafe Enforcement consists of three components:

 A Failsafe Window: The failsafe window countdown starts the moment the threat event is sent from Appdome to the protected app.
-The failsafe enforcement window can be set between 1 and 10 milliseconds.
+The failsafe enforcement window can be set between 1 and 60 seconds.

 The enforcement action will occur at the earliest of two scenarios: (1) the protected app has sent the “EnforceThreatEvent” to Appdome, or (2) Appdome did not receive a response from the protected app within the Fail-Safe window.

-Notify on Failsafe Enforcement: If Appdome does not receive a response within the failsafe window, it displays a pop-up message to the end user, and the app closes when the window expires.
+Notify on Failsafe Enforcement: If Appdome does not receive a response within the failsafe window, the app closes when the window expires.

 Notify on App Triggered Enforcement: Your app controls the timing of the enforcement by sending the “EnforceThreatEvent” command to Appdome within the defined window.
 Once Appdome receives the command, it promptly exits the app.
 However, if Appdome doesn’t receive the command, the app will close when the failsafe window expires.